 "I am privileged to have spent over ten years being mentored by Joyce.
 She is an inspirational teacher and a pioneer in the US in dyslexic education.
 We are honored to name the school after her." ~ Katie Cashette, Head of School

 Administration, Staff, Board & Advisory Team

 A dedicated, hard-working, and talented teacher, Latonia Beltran was trained in Orton-Gillingham by OG Fellow, Dawn Nieman.
 She has also been trained in Multi-Sensory Math by Marilyn Zecher.
 Latonia is our triple threat.
-She is an excellent tutor, teaches Bilgrav's Language Arts for the Dyslexic Learner, and works with dyscalculic students in math.
+She is an excellent tutor, teaches Bilgrav's Language Arts & History for the Dyslexic Learner, as well as Multi-Sensory Math.
 Her teaching skills "grew up" at Bilgrav.
 She started as an intern, learning how dyslexia presents in students of all ages and how deeply experienced tutors take unique children through the OG program. ,Within a year, she proved herself ready to teach!
 Her 1:1 tutoring and excellent classroom teaching reflect this strong foundation and her devotion to her students.

 Pam Weldon has earned two Masters degrees in Education and has a distinguished record of service to her schools and students in Westchester, NY, where she was trained in Orton-Gillingham at the Windward School.
 She is CERI certified as a Structured Literacy Specialist & Interventionist.
 She is also credentialed by the Dyslexia Training Institute in San Diego as a Dyslexia Advocate.
 Pam’s depth of knowledge and kindness are a boon to our students.